angristan/awesome-stars/README.md

 - [Bogdanp/awesome-advent-of-code](https://github.com/Bogdanp/awesome-advent-of-code) - A collection of awesome resources related to the yearly Advent of Code challenge.
 - [Anarios/return-youtube-dislike](https://github.com/Anarios/return-youtube-dislike) - Chrome extension to return youtube dislikes
 - [nftstorage/nft.storage](https://github.com/nftstorage/nft.storage) - 😋 Free decentralized storage and bandwidth for NFTs on IPFS and Filecoin.
-- [formsend/nano](https://github.com/formsend/nano) - NANO Payment Checking API & Username Service.
+- [formsend/nano](https://github.com/formsend/nano) - API Documentation for Nano.to
 - [trufflesuite/truffle](https://github.com/trufflesuite/truffle) - A tool for developing smart contracts.
 Crafted with the finest cacaos.
 - [trufflesuite/ganache-ui](https://github.com/trufflesuite/ganache-ui) - Personal blockchain for Ethereum development
 - [Miodec/monkeytype](https://github.com/Miodec/monkeytype) - The most customizable typing website with a minimalistic design and a ton of features.
 Test yourself in various modes, track your progress and improve your speed.